 “What often gets missed in this conversation is discrimination,” said Fox, “that is the number one reason for gender inequality.
 If you had better systems in place to address discrimination, it would lift a lot of the other things up.”

 The most apparent discrimination according to Fox is the gender pay gap (which recent estimates put at around 14 per cent overall, in the financial services sector it’s around 31 per cent and within the health system it’s somewhere around 23 per cent.)

-Hesta Super’s head of impact Mary Delahunty cited what for her is another glaring issue being the fact that super is not paid on parental leave when it is on most other kinds of leave.
+Mary Delahunty, managing director of Seven Advisory, an impact advisory firm which she said was designed to help businesses progress with impact and purpose, cited what for her is another glaring issue being the fact that super is not paid on parental leave when it is on most other kinds of leave.
 “I don’t know what else to call that except for discrimination,” she said.

 When quizzed further about the causes behind poor outcomes for women with regard their retirement savings, industry experts seem to agree that it’s not the super system per se that is the biggest problem.
 Yes, they say, it needs to be adjusted, but what is really behind the poor end result is the fact that the system magnifies an already skewed dynamic.